-To report a safeguarding or health and safety concern or seek guidance, contact a Designated Safeguarding Officer (DSO) at your campus or speak to your campus Dean (see below for contact details for each campus).
+To report a safeguarding or health and safety concern or seek guidance, contact a Designated Safeguarding Officer (DSO) at your campus or speak to your campus Dean.

-Concerns about the wellbeing of a School employee or contracted worker should additionally be reported to the Human Resources department: hr@fairfield.ac.
+Concerns about the wellbeing of a school employee or contracted worker should additionally be reported to the Human Resources department: hr@fairfield.ac.